christabor/skaffold/README.md

 ## Using the command line interface (recommended)

-A script to load your example.json file and configuration is provided by cli.py.
+A script to load your json file and configuration is provided by cli.py.
 To use, just run `python cli.py --json **yourfile.json**`

 See the cli for more details.
 All options provided by cli arguments: